 By Bus Take Keelung Bus 788 or 1062 at Riufang Police Station for NTD15 per way.
 Usually, there will be other traveler alighting at Jiufen.

 By Taxi For those with extra money to spare, you might want to check out cabs that offering packages at Riufang Station and you can check the regulated price posted in the station.
 You can haggle nicely for discounts.

 - Conversion as per exchange we had at NAIA.
 NTD1 to Php1.75.

 - You can swipe/scroll the table to see Note if you have a small screen.

 |BUS 788 RT Riufang to Jiufen & Jiufen to Riufang

 |Per Person Expenses||NT$269||₱470||Per Person|

-Note: Since we’re pressed for time we didn’t have the time to dine properly but the convenience store food are not bad either so it really doesn’t matter.
+Note: Since we’re pressed for time we didn’t have the time to dine properly but the convenience store foods are not bad either so it really doesn’t matter.

 Again, watch out for more Taiwan entries in a few days and since we traveled DIY, I will be posting Taiwan Free and Easy guide after my travelogues.
 Feel free to use the comment area below for questions and or share your experience with me by sharing it here.
 Also, I’m prepping my Youtube Channel so please do support by subscribing at RunawayMariaTV Don’t forget to follow my journey through my INSTAGRAM @runawaymaria and Facebook by tapping LIKE!
 See you in my next post.